A Survey on Hypergame Theory: Modelling Misaligned Perceptions and Nested Beliefs for Multi-Agent Systems: Related Work

-~\citep{kovach2015hypergamereview} presented a broad review of hypergame theory as a framework for modeling conflict, misperception, and deception, particularly in adversarial domains like military planning and cyber defense.
-Their review emphasizes the theoretical basis of hypergames and highlights how layered beliefs and misaligned perceptions give rise to strategic opportunities unavailable in classical game theory or decision theory.
+~\citep{kovach2015hypergamereview} presented a broad review of hypergame theory as a framework for modelling conflict, misperception, and deception, particularly in adversarial domains like military planning and cyber defence.
+Their review emphasises the theoretical basis of hypergames and highlights how layered beliefs and misaligned perceptions create strategic opportunities unavailable in classical game theory or decision theory.
 However, their review primarily focused on illustrative, mostly analytical examples rather than methodological analyses.

 ~\citep{zhu2021survey} offered a dual-framework perspective, reviewing defensive deception from both machine learning and game-theoretic viewpoints.
 Although hypergame theory is featured in their survey through selected analytical and practical examples, the coverage remains limited and application-specific, without substantial linkage to broader multi-agent systems research.
-Complementing this work,~\citep{khalid2023gtAPT} presented a systematic review of game-theoretic defense models against advanced persistent threats.
-While not dedicated to hypergames and, as such, lacking formal descriptions of hypergame models, their review acknowledges the value of hypergame theory in modeling adversarial perturbations and covers three additional hypergame-based works on defensive deception.
-Crook's doctoral dissertation~\citep{crook2024thesis} represents a unique contribution bridging computability theory and hypergames, involving an exploration of how attack graphs in cybersecurity can be recast as hypergames.
-While preliminary, this work proposes several directions for formalizing adaptive, layered-belief hypergames in cybersecurity with links to computable analysis.
+Complementing this work,~\citep{khalid2023gtAPT} presented a systematic review of game-theoretic defence models against advanced persistent threats.
+While not dedicated to hypergames and, as such, lacking formal descriptions of hypergame models, their review acknowledges the value of hypergame theory in modelling adversarial perturbations and covers three additional hypergame-based works on defensive deception.
+Crook's doctoral dissertation~\citep{crook2024thesis} makes a unique contribution by bridging computability theory and hypergames, exploring how attack graphs in cybersecurity can be recast as hypergames.
+While preliminary, this work proposes several directions for formalising adaptive, layered-belief hypergames in cybersecurity with links to computable analysis.
 Finally,~\citep{Fugate_Ferguson-Walter_2019} addressed hypergame theory in their review of game-theoretic models in cyber deception.
-While their discussion is brief and only on a high level, the paper explicitly recognizes that attacker–defender interactions often exhibit asymmetries traditional games cannot capture.
-The consideration of hypergames for the adaptability of defender strategies progresses the practical generalizability of hypergame theory.\\
+While their discussion is brief and only on a high level, the paper explicitly recognises that attacker–defender interactions often exhibit asymmetries that traditional games cannot capture.
+The consideration of hypergames for the adaptability of defender strategies progresses the practical generalizability of hypergame theory.

 To our knowledge, no prior work provides a systematic survey of hypergame theory from the perspective of multi-agent systems.
 Existing reviews typically focus on early decision-theoretic formalisms, defensive deception in cyber-physical systems, or specific ad-hoc and post-hoc case studies.
 Our survey addresses this gap by: